OWASP/owasp-mastg/Document/0x03-Overview.md

 1. The **General Testing Guide** contains mobile app security testing methodology and general vulnerability analysis techniques as they apply to mobile app security.
 > add "chapters x to y"?
 Or give links?
 Or both?

-2. The **Android Testing Guide** covers mobile security testing for the Android platform, including security basics, security test cases, reverse engineering techniques and preventions, and tampering techniques and preventions.
+2. The **Android Testing Guide** covers mobile security testing for the Android platform, including security basics, security test cases, reverse engineering techniques and prevention, and tampering techniques and prevention.

 3. The **iOS Testing Guide** covers mobile security testing for the iOS platform, including an overview of the iOS OS, security testing, reverse engineering, and anti-reversing.